Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/README.md

 Now, the cluster has generated a kubernetes config file in your local machine.
 Type kubectl config view;
 You will find three configured remote users that have beeen granted different permissions to interact with our new kubernetes cluster hosted on MS Azure.
+The first user is the **admin user** that have been granted permissions at the cluster-scope The other two remote users are first, a **devoteam-pacy user within the devoteam-apps namespace** and a **tsp-pacy user within telecom-sud-paris-apps kubernetes namespace** Each user has permissions to carry out applicaions deployments in the namespace to which he belongs.
+This means that devoteam-pacy user has no rights to deploy and view applications deployed within the telecom-sud-paris-apps kubernetes namespace and vice-versa.